stall with various oriental spices in local bazaar

 Modesty is Key

-Morocco is a conservative country, and dressing modestly shows respect for the local culture.
+Morocco is a conservative country, and modest dress shows respect for the local culture.
 While tourists are not required to wear traditional Moroccan clothing, covering your shoulders and knees is advisable, especially when visiting religious sites within Almedina.
-Considering the warm climate, loose-fitting, lightweight, and breathable clothing is ideal.
+Loose-fitting, lightweight, and breathable clothing is ideal, considering the warm climate.

 Respecting Religious Spaces